-Klass-Jan Huntelaar has been in sensational form for Schalke and, should the Dutch striker reproduce that form for his country, he will represent a potent threat to German hopes of a positive result on Wednesday, especially in the absence of Robin van Persie.
+Klass-Jan Huntelaar has been in sensational form for his club and, should the Dutch striker reproduce that form for his country, he will represent a potent threat to German hopes of a positive result on Wednesday, especially in the absence of Robin van Persie.

 With so much attacking talent on the field, and a lack of defensive stability in both sides, goals seem inevitable and it is no real surprise to see three or more goals chalked up as short at 6/10 (1.60) with William Hill while the same firm go just 1/2 (1.50) that both teams hit the net.